DtxdF/AppJail.docs/docs/images/maintenance.md

 gonic
 ```

+!!! warning

-**WARNING**: When using ZFS as the backend file system `appjail image remove` will recursively remove all datasets including all references, such as clones.
+    When using ZFS as the backend file system `appjail image remove` will recursively
+    remove all datasets including all references, such as clones.
 Be careful.

 But what happens when we want to remove a specific tag?